-Twelve academically gifted students with a range of academic backgrounds, including engineering (aerospace, civil, materials, mechanical and motorsport), textile science, physics and chemistry.
+Sixteen academically gifted students with a range of academic backgrounds, spanning engineering (aerospace, electrical, materials, mechanical) and science (chemical physics, chemistry).

 Students work in groups to design, build and test a carbon fibre composite structure.
-Our first cohort designed, built and tested a small scale prototype carbon fibre composite wing box structure.
+This year's cohort designed, built and tested lightweight composite undercarriage stay beams subjected to both axial and offset-transverse loads.

 The CDT extended research projects provide an ideal opportunity for collaboration between ACCIS, industry and other UK Universities.
 There is the potential for extended research projects to roll forward to a PhD.

 There has never been such a demand for composite specialists, and with advanced composites now a national strategic priority area for research, this is a truly exciting area to be working in.
 Our four year interdisciplinary PhD training aims to address the need for future leaders in this field.
-The Centre for Doctoral Training in Advanced Composites for Innovation and Science (ACCIS CDT) is funded by the Engineering and Physical Sciences Research Council (EPSRC) and brings together scientists and engineers and benefits from strong industrial links.
+The CDT brings together scientists and engineers and benefits from strong industrial links.
 Our innovative programme includes an integrated taught component during the first year.